ciscu/logs-analysis/README.md

 <!-- What might they have a hard time understanding -->
 # Logs Analysis

-Logs Anlysisis (**logs-analysis.py**) is a python2 script that runs three queries and displays the information directly in the standard output.
+Logs Anlysisis (**logs-analysis.py**) is a python2 script that runs three queries and displays the information directly to the standard output.

 ## Output